Differential forms, Fukaya $A_\infty$ algebras, and Gromov-Witten axioms: Abstract

 \section{Abstract}

 Consider the differential forms $A^*(L)$ on a Lagrangian submanifold $L \subset X$.
 Following ideas of Fukaya-Oh-Ohta-Ono, we construct a family of cyclic unital curved $A_\infty$ structures on $A^*(L),$ parameterized by the cohomology of $X$ relative to $L.$ The family of $A_\infty$ structures satisfies properties analogous to the axioms of Gromov-Witten theory.
-Our construction is canonical up to $A_\infty$ pseudo-isotopy.
-We assume moduli spaces and boundary evaluation maps are regular and thus we do not use the theory of the virtual fundamental class.
+Our construction is canonical up to $A_\infty$ pseudoisotopy.
+We work in the situation that moduli spaces are regular and boundary evaluation maps are submersions, and thus we do not use the theory of the virtual fundamental class.